sajjad-shirazy/swagger-mongoose/README.md

 because the main repo does not maintain recently. some bugs fixed in this branch:
 - Auto validation of references on any save/update using `lackey-mongoose-ref-validator`
-- Documnet Indexes applying bug
+- Bug Fix: Documnet Indexes applying bug

 ## Installation